ComputationalBiologyLab/PC_VariantCalling/README.md

-# SNPs and INDELs variant calling by integrating HaplotypeCaller and DeepVariant using matched WES and RNA-Seq data
+# SNVs and INDELs variant calling by integrating HaplotypeCaller and DeepVariant using matched WES and RNA-Seq data
 This repository contains codes and supplementary files of the research article: Computational Integration of HaplotypeCaller and DeepVariant Reveals Novel Consensus Germline Variants across Matched WES and RNA-Seq Pulmonary Carcinoid Samples

 # Directories